 If you are a nonresident you must file Form 1040NR with Form 8843.
 Filing the wrong tax form is tax fraud and can place your immigration status in jeopardy.
 The additional money you might receive is not worth the legal and financial trouble.

 F-1 and J-1 nonresidents for tax purposes are exempt from FICA (Social Security and Medicare) taxes on wages earned from legally authorized employment in the United States.
-If you are a nonresident, authorized to work off campus, and your employer withheld FICA taxes in error, you can request a refund.
+If you are a nonresident, authorized to work off campus, and your employer withheld FICA taxes in error, you can request a refund of FICA taxes withheld in error.
 The law requires that you first ask your employer for a refund of the FICA taxes.
 If your employer cannot help you, file Forms 843 and 8316 with the IRS to request a refund from the government.
 Attach the following to Form 843:

 Mail your claim to: